IulianCernat/Project-Management/REST-Api/README.md

 ## Setup

-Requires an '.env' files configureg with the following variables
+Requires an '.env' files with the following variables

 ```
 TRELLO_API_KEY=